Piano Tuning - St. Louis Metro - Burd and Sons

 Joe worked alongside his grandfather Smokey for over a decade, absorbing as much knowledge as he could.

-Photo of piano tuner Joe Kemple
+Photo of piano tuner Joe Kemple.

 Joe Kemple

 Joe began working with his grandfather Smokey Burd at age 18, and is now enjoying his 37th year as a piano tuner.
-A certified Master Piano Technician, he has a wide range of experience, including having been on staff at Truman State University (where this story began 102 years ago), a tech for two different Steinway dealers, and as the tech for the largest music store in Norway.
+A certified Master Piano Technician, he has a wide range of experience, including having been on staff at Truman State University (where this story began 102 years ago), a tech for two different Steinway dealers, and who is the tech for the largest music store in Norway.
 Joe is a lifelong musician and has performed in numerous groups -including as a trumpet player with the Madison Scouts Drum & Bugle Corps, as a bass player in a hard rock band, and on keys in an experimental group.

 Ike